Friendly Local Game Stores (FLGS)

 - Amazon: Amazon usually will not have the best price for board games (exceptions being extremely popular games like Ticket to Ride).
 They do, however, have excellent wish list options.

 I am currently not sponsored nor payed to promote any of these stores.
-If you know of or have a store within approximately an hour and a half from Aurora/Naperville, IL., I would be happy to check it out and add it to these lists.
+If you know of or have a store within approximately an hour and a half from Saint Paul/Minneapolis, I would be happy to check it out and add it to these lists.
 (I’d also always be up for teaching Epic Card Game at a store.)